Jminx42/exercise-starwars-data-modeling/README.md

 The project is using the SQLAlchemy Python library to generate the database.

 - Your project must have a table `User` that will represent your blog users.
-- Your blog users will be able to login and save their favorite planets and characters.
+- Your blog users will be able to login and save their favorite planets, episodes and characters.
 - The database should store the user favorites.
-- The database should store characters and planets.
+- The database should store characters, episodes and planets.
 - What other tables do you think a blog like this might have?
 - What properties should go inside the user? or inside the Character or Favorite table?
 - What are the relationships between those tables?